Jargonnnnn/task/banking_tests/README.md

 4. **Invalid Withdrawal Amount**: Tests system validation when attempting to withdraw more money than available in the account.
 5. **Multiple Accounts Navigation**: Tests switching between multiple accounts for a customer and verifies that account-specific data is correctly displayed.
 6. **Transaction History**: Verifies the transaction history functionality after making deposits and withdrawals.

+### Manager-Focused Test
+7. **Complete Customer Lifecycle**: Tests the entire lifecycle of a customer - from creation by manager, account opening, transactions, to customer deletion.

 ## Prerequisites